from € 2280 THE MUSIC HIGHWAYCREA IL TUO VIAGGIO TROVA AGENZIA

 Collection of the motorcycle booked from Italy in the morning.
-You will have the whole day to dedicate ourselves to visiting the capital of Georgia; the headquarters of the Coca Cola Company, the birthplace of Martin Luther King and his grave.
+You will have the whole day dedicated to the visit of the capital of Georgia; the headquarters of the Coca Cola Company, the birthplace of Martin Luther King and his grave.
 Then a walking tour to enjoy the Street Art atmosphere of this cosmopolitan South city.
 Overnight stay.

 Today the road takes you to a famous Tennessee icon!
 You will arrive in Lynchburg, the production city of the famous Jack Daniel's.
 Let's take our time to visit the distillery, taste its atmosphere and more ...
 Leaving Lynchburh you will head towards the capital Nashville where you will have the opportunity to visit the Nashville Country Music Hall Of Fame, from here a shuttle allows us to reach the historic "RCA Studio B ”, one of the most important and successful recording studios in the world.